cosminiulian404/VEEAMTASK/README.md

 It was an excellent test, and really made me scour the microsoft documentation for the information i needed, and some sites i wouldn't have found otherwise like https://www.dotnetperls.com/.

+The rest of the classes are located in the SERVICES directory.